fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 what agentic AI is all about—while staying away from the hype.
 I’ll try to summarize here, but I really recommend checking out the full course.

-This is not a formal definition, but I think the defining feature of agents is the ability to use tools to interact with the environment.
+This is not a formal definition, but I think the crucial feature of agents is the ability to use tools to interact with the environment.
 Instead of relying solely on the knowledge of the model itself, agents can search the web, access web pages, and use Unix commands like find, ls, and grep to help answer your